Planned product obsolescence in a world with infinite resources is absurd

-Marketing and sales almost in every case except a product to become obsolete and built in design to the longevity expected, this is called value engineering.
-Most products be built to last longer with better components; however, it’s always a question on how to maximize product profit.
+Marketing and sales almost in every case except a product to become obsolete and built-in design to the longevity expected, this is called value engineering.
+Most products are built to last longer with better components; however, it’s always a question of how to maximize product profit.
 Nevertheless, a brand needs to find the right balance between consumer perceived product quality and actual.
-The product will be more expensive with better components, and consumer will have to pay a higher price; this will lower the sales for manufacturers.
-Value engineering is risky business as it can lower consumer confidence and in a long, run made other product groups suffer, particularly product that consumers need to rely on.
+The product will be more expensive with better components, and the consumer will have to pay a higher price; this will lower the sales for manufacturers.
+Value engineering is a risky business as it can lower consumer confidence and in a long, run made other product groups suffer, particularly product that consumers need to rely on.
 For example, watches, mobile phones, computer and high-technology products where the consumer seldom can be able to repair the product without a specialist, this can be time-consuming and irritating.

 Our generation is the first that actually is renting space to store stuff, that is sick